bbauska/W3Cx-4of5-thru-May-2024/README.md

 Hi!
 In this lesson we will look at how we can manage such an input device!
 This is a Microsoft xbox 360 controller -a wired one- with an USB plug.
-And we will see how we can
+And we will see how we can use the gamepad API that is available on modern browsers... except a few ones...

-use the gamepad API that is available on modern browsers... except a few ones...
-So, the first thing you can do is to add some even listeners for the gamepadconnect and gamepaddisconnected events.
+The first thing you can do is to add some even listeners for the gamepadconnect and gamepaddisconnected events.

 If I plug in the game pad (I’m using Google Chrome for this demo), I plug it in...

-here we are!
+Here we are!
 I need to press a button, for the gamepad to be detected.
 If I just plug it in: it won't be detected.
 On FireFox, I tried too... and it has been detected as soon as I plugged it in.

 Once it's plugged, you can get a property of the event that is called gamepad... and you can get the number of buttons, and the number of axes.

 Here, it says it's got 4 axes... the axes are for the joysticks... horizontal and vertical axes.
 We will see how to manage that in a minute.
 And it's got 17 buttons.

 We can also detect when we disconnect it.
 So...
 I just unpluged it and it's also detected...

 But, in order to scan... in order to know in real time the state of the different buttons...

-and you've got some analogic buttons like these triggers... and you've got axes... they

-are the joysticks here... and buttons... you need to scan at a very fast frequency the
+and you've got some analogic buttons like these triggers... and you've got axes... they are the joysticks here... and buttons... you need to scan at a very fast frequency the state of the gamepad.

-state of the gamepad.
-This is done in another example here, where I can press some buttons
+This is done in another example here, where I can press some buttons and you see that the buttons are detected.

-and you see that the buttons are detected.
-And in case of an analogic button, I'm using

-a progress HTML element to draw/show the pressure...
+And in case of an analogic button, I'm using a progress HTML element to draw/show the pressure...
 So, how do you manage these values?

-You've got to have a mainloop that is very similar to the animation loop (or you can

-do this in the animation loop).
-And we call a method, a function called scanGamepads that

-will ask for the gamepad 60 times per second.
+You've got to have a mainloop that is very similar to the animation loop (or you can do this in the animation loop).
+And we call a method, a function called scanGamepads that will ask for the gamepad 60 times per second.
 Here we say "Navigator!

 Hey browser!
-Give

-me all the gamepads you've got!"
-And you've got a gamepad array... if the gamepad is detected,

-it's non null and you can use it.
+Give me all the gamepads you've got!"
+And you've got a gamepad array... if the gamepad is detected, it's non null and you can use it.
 In this example we use just one gamepad.
-So the first

-gamepad that is defined will be used for setting the "gamepad" global variable.
-This is the

-variable we check in the loop: "please, give me an updated status of the gamepad!", by

-calling the scanGamepad()... then we're going to check the buttons that are pressed... so
+The first gamepad that is defined will be used for setting the "gamepad" global variable.
+This is the variable we check in the loop: "please, give me an updated status of the gamepad!", by calling the scanGamepad()... then we're going to check the buttons that are pressed... so how do we check the buttons?

-how do we check the buttons?
-We get the number of buttons: gamepad.buttons, we do an iteration
+We get the number of buttons:
+gamepad.buttons,

-on them, we get the current button and check if its pressed or not.
+we do an iteration on them, we get the current button and check if its pressed or not.

 This is a boolean property: "pressed".

-And in the case there is a "value" that is defined, it means it's for an analogic

-buttons, like the triggers here... and the value will be between 0 and 1.
-And this is
+And in the case there is a "value" that is defined, it means it's for an analogic buttons, like the triggers here... and the value will be between 0 and 1.
+And this is what we draw here.

-what we draw here.
-If you want to try another demo and look at

-the code for managing multiple gamepads, I added a link to this demo that has been

-done by people from Mozilla...
-If you plug a second gamepad (I’ve got only one here),
+If you want to try another demo and look at the code for managing multiple gamepads, I added a link to this demo that has been done by people from Mozilla...

-it will display another row for checking the state of the second gamepad.
-So... another
+If you plug a second gamepad (I’ve got only one here), it will display another row for checking the state of the second gamepad.

-thing that is interesting is to detect the joystick values here... you can see the progress
+So... another thing that is interesting is to detect the joystick values here... you can see the progress bars moving.

-bars moving.
 The joystick returns values between -1 and +1, 0 is the neutral position here.

 The way you detect that is that instead of doing an iteration on the
-buttons: you do

-an iteration on the axes... the checkAxes function proposed in the course will just

-iterate on the axes array you get from the gamepad object. gamepad.axes[i] here will
+buttons: you do an iteration on the axes... the checkAxes function proposed in the course will just iterate on the axes array you get from the gamepad object.

-returns the status... the value of the current axis.
-So axes[0] means horizontal here, axes[1]
+gamepad.axes[i] here will returns the status... the value of the current axis.

-means vertical for the left joystick, axes[2] will mean left/right for the second joystick
+So axes[0] means horizontal here, axes[1] means vertical for the left joystick, axes[2] will mean left/right for the second joystick

 and axes[3] for the up/down.

 This is how we manage that.
-Look at the code, it's very
+Look at the code, it's very simple.

-simple.
-And in the course you will see how we can

-make the small monster move using the gamepad.
+And in the course you will see how we can make the small monster move using the gamepad.

 It's, I think, in the next lesson...
-I gave

-an example at the end, for moving the monster with the gamepad.
-We just reused the functions
+I gave an example at the end, for moving the monster with the gamepad.
+We just reused the functions I've shown.

-I've shown.
-And here we can make the monster move using the gamepad as you can see... with
+And here we can make the monster move using the gamepad as you can see... with the left joystick.

-the left joystick.
-We just added scanGamepads() in the mailoop... updateGamepadStatus()...
+We just added scanGamepads() in the mailoop...updateGamepadStatus()...

-and updateGamepadStatus() will scan the gamepads, check the buttons, and check the axes 60 times

-per second... the rest of the code is the same as I presented earlier.
+and updateGamepadStatus() will scan the gamepads, check the buttons, and check the axes 60 times per second... the rest of the code is the same as I presented earlier.
-So I hope you

-enjoyed this part of the course and that you will use a gamepad in the small game you are

-going to develop during this week.
+So I hope you enjoyed this part of the course and that you will use a gamepad in the small game you are going to develop during this week.
 Bye!
 Bye!

-Some games, mainly arcade/action games, are designed to be used with a
+Some games, mainly arcade/action games, are designed to be used with a gamepad:
-gamepad:

 <img src="./images/image110.png" style="width:5in;height:3.22951in" />